fabiancruzcs/Basic-Filters-in-Wireshark/README.md

-# Using Basic Filters in Wireshark - Lab
+# Basic Filters in Wireshark - Lab

 In this lab, I used Wireshark on Ubuntu Server 20.04 to analyze network traffic.
 I learned how to apply basic filters, understand Wireshark's color codes, and distinguish between key data and background noise, gaining hands-on experience with packet analysis.